We know that confidentiality is really important to people who use our services.

 The information that we keep will be in the form of paper records and computer records.

 When we are not using it, it will be kept securely.

-We also need to collect information to send to the National Drug Treatment Monitoring System (a government office that monitors how we provide treatment).
-This information will not be used to identify you but will be used to write reports and to show how drug and alcohol treatment works across the country.
+We also need to collect information to send to statutory agencies and we will discuss this with you.
+This information will not be used to identify you but will be used to write reports and to show how drug and alcohol treatment is working and inform future funding from government.

-The local Drug and Alcohol Action Team (DAAT) also wants to know about how many people come to see us so that it can tell other people what is happening about drugs and alcohol in local areas but, again, the information will not identify you.
+The funders for services also wants to know about how many people come to see us so that it can tell other people what is happening about drugs and alcohol in local areas but, again, the information will not identify you.

 You may also agree with your key worker that we can share information about you with other services or people that help you.